rocketlaunchr/remember-go/README.md

 ### Memcached

 An experimental (and untested) memcached driver is provided.
-It relies on Brad Fitz's [memcache driver](https://godoc.org/github.com/bradfitz/gomemcache/memcache).
+It relies on Brad Fitzpatrick's [memcache driver](https://godoc.org/github.com/bradfitz/gomemcache/memcache).

 ## Create a SlowRetrieve Function